Legislative Affairs

 About Legislative Affairs

-Learn how NADA Legislative Affairs protects and promotes franchised auto and truck dealerships' interests before Congress.
-Find the latest legislation affecting the automotive retail industry, including issues such as auto finance, tax policy, vehicle commerce, fuel economy and the environment, as well as grassroots.
+ATD Legislative Affairs protects and promotes franchised truck dealerships' interests before Congress and the federal agencies.
+We track the latest legislation affecting the industry, including tax policy, vehicle commerce, fuel economy and the environment, and advocate on our member dealers' behalf.